Halvani/Constituent-Treelib/README.md

 2 ```pip install git+https://github.com/Halvani/constituent_treelib.git ```

-[^2]: It's recommended to install CTL from PyPI (*Python Package Index*).
+[^2]: It's recommended to install CTL from <a href="https://pypi.org">PyPI</a> (*Python Package Index*).
 However, if you want to benefit from the latest update of CTL, you should use this repository instead, since I will only update PyPi at irregular intervals.

+## Creating an NLP pipeline
+In order to construct a constituent tree, CTL relies on a spaCy-based NLP pipeline, which incorporates the *benepar* component.
+Although you can set up this pipeline yourself, it is recommended (and more convenient) to let CTL do it for you automatically via the ``create_pipeline()`` method.

+Given the desired language, the method creates the nlp pipeline and also downloads the corresponding spaCy and benepar models, if requested.
+After the models have been downloaded, they are cached so that there are no redundant downloads when the method is called again.

+Note that loading and initializing the models can take a while, so it makes sense to invoke ``create_pipeline()`` only once if you want to process multiple sentences.

+## Available models and languages
+CTL currently supports seven languages: English, German, French, Polish, Swedish, Chinese and Korean.